deleteonerror/tinyPKI/readme.md

 - CA renewal with new name
 - CA renewal with same key
 - Root private key export
+- Server Generated keys other than CA keys
+- Key recovery
 - RSA support